Privacy Statement for RealSandpoint.com

 Where’s the money coming from?

-So far in 2025, 36% of residential buyers have brought cash to the closing table, while 60% have weathered fluctuating mortgage rates to finance their purchase.
-The year-to-date median sales price is holding at 99% of median asking price.
-We’re in a balanced market, with cautious buyers who are still ready to make it rain—for the right property.
+In the last 30 days, 39% of residential buyers brought cash to the closing table, while 52% weathered fluctuating mortgage rates to finance their purchase.
+Six percent of sellers offered owner financing, reaping their rewards in the form of interest over time.
+Last month’s median sales price was 97% of the final asking price.
+We’re in a balanced market—with cautious buyers who are willing to walk away if the deal isn’t right.

 3 Forecast-Proof Tips for Navigating This Market: